-Last week one of the most revered Swiss watchmakers has presented its new Vacheron Constantin Historique Aronde 1954 (Ref.
-81018/000R-9657) hand-wound watch in rose gold.
-Featuring a very unusual shape of its massive rose gold case, the watch, unlike millions of generic-looking “classic” luxury timekeepers, makes a very strong and, what’s even more important, lasting impression.
+In January 2011, Vacheron Constantin has presented its Historique Aronde 1954 (Ref.
+81018/000R-9657).
+Featuring an unusual shape of its massive 18-karat rose gold case, the Aronde 1954, unlike millions of generic-looking “classic” luxury timekeepers, makes a strong and, what’s even more important, lasting impression.

-According to official specification, the timepiece is powered by the same Caliber 1400 manually-wound movement, that we have seen last year in the Vacheron Constantin Patrimony Contemporaine for Venezuela limited edition wrist watch
+According to the official specification, the timepiece is powered by the same Caliber 1400 manually-wound movement, that we have seen last year inside the limited-edition Patrimony Contemporaine for Venezuela

 The new timekeeper is delivered in a uniquely shaped case, also made of rose gold.

-As you can see on the pictures, the elongated body of the watch features swallow-shaped sides that provide the ultra-thin timepiece with feather-light, even playful appearance.
+As you can see in the pictures, the elongated body features swallow-shaped sides that provide the ultra-thin timepiece with feather-light, even playful appearance.

 Compared to many tonneau-shaped timekeepers, this new device looks a lot more original and is as elegant (in that lovely old-school way) as the 1958 Aston Martin DB4.

-The visual lightness of the VC Historique Aronde 1954 is further supported with an opaline silvered dial with hand-engraved guilloche pattern that seems to be inspired by a medieval coat-of-arms, as well as hand-applied hour markers and a pair of Arabic numerals at 6 and 12 o’clock.
+The visual lightness of the Historique Aronde 1954 is further supported with an opaline silvered dial with a hand-engraved guilloche pattern that is inspired by a medieval coat-of-arms, as well as hand-applied hour markers and a pair of Arabic numerals at 6 and 12 o’clock.

-The baton-shaped hands are also thin enough to be in harmony with the rest of the dial, but at the same time are also large enough for the watch to be completely legible.
+The baton-shaped hands are also thin enough to be in harmony with the rest of the face, but at the same time are also large enough for the dial to be completely legible.

-Frankly, I have an impression that this straightforward dial is a bit off key compared to the curvy lines of the rose gold case, but this sort of dissonance is probably intentional: there is clearly something jazzy about this model.
+Frankly, I have the impression that this straightforward dial is a bit off-key compared to the curvy lines of the rose gold case, but this sort of dissonance is probably intentional: there is something jazzy about this model, don’t you think?

-It is not yet clear whether Vacheron Constantin plans to sell the watch as a limited edition model or will produce as many timepieces as it will be able to sell.
+It is not yet clear whether Vacheron Constantin plans to sell the Aronde 1954 as a limited-edition model or will produce as many timepieces as it will be able to sell.

-I surely hope that the latter will be true, since this new timepiece looks absolutely fabulous.
+I surely hope that the latter will be true since this new timepiece looks fabulous.